Vanguard-oss/behave-asl/docs/task_mocks.md

 ## Expectations

-You can configure a mock to have two different types of expectations.
+You can configure a mock to have three different types of expectations.

 1. JSON comparison of Parameters
+2. String comparison of the Credentials/RoleArn
-1. Skip validation
+3. Skip validation

+You can also configure a mock that combines multiple expectations together

 ## Examples